ansemjo/static-toolbox/README.md

 - add a Dockerfile named like the binary you want to compile
 - use seperate `RUN` commands for better caching of steps
 - the `build/` directory will be the context, so you may add scripts and `COPY` them
-- use a final `FROM scratch` stage and only copy the output binary into this rootfs
+- use a final `FROM scratch AS binary` stage and only copy the output binary into this rootfs